TonyPhipps/tech-notes/Products/cisco-router-isr.md

 Router(config)# username admin privilege 15 secret aGoodPassword
 ```

-- Define VPN Address Pool and Split Tunnel Access List to be used by Clients
+- Define VPN Address Pool and an Access List to associate with it later in the webvpn context policy.

 ```
 ip local pool SSLVPN_POOL 192.168.10.1 192.168.10.10